TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 Professional terminals provide institutional-grade fundamental analysis:

-- Financial Statements: 20-30 years of historical data vs TradingView's 5-7 years
+- Financial Statements: Deeper historical data than TradingView's 5-7 years (Bloomberg and FactSet offer 20-30 years)

-- Estimates and Consensus: Analyst estimates, target prices, ratings from 500+ analysts
+- Estimates and Consensus: Analyst estimates, target prices, and consensus ratings

-- Valuation Models: Built-in DCF, comparable company, and precedent transaction analysis
+- Valuation Models: DCF, comparable company, and precedent transaction analysis (Bloomberg, FactSet)

 2. Real-Time Institutional Data